 The ridership forecast indicates travel demand could exceed existing Sounder South seated capacity standard within the next few years.
-More capacity would needed to ensure Sound Transit meets its passenger comfort standard and provide room for riders to use the service.
+More capacity would be needed to ensure Sound Transit meets its passenger comfort standard and provide room for riders to use the service.

 Sounder South ridership has also increased in response to increases in service.
-Adding trips has resulted in more riders using the service in the past.
+Historic ridership data illustrate that adding trips has resulted in more riders using the service.
 This pattern can be expected to continue in the future; service increases are likely to generate higher ridership than indicated by the base forecast.